YottaDB/YDBDoc/ProgGuide/langfeat.rst

 * An invocation of the label specified by X with a parameter of 1.
 * An invocation of the label specified by X(1) with no parameter list.

-YottaDB/GT.M processes the latter interpretation as illustrated in the following example.
+YottaDB processes the latter interpretation as illustrated in the following example.

 Example: